graphql-java/graphql-java/docs/schema.rst

 ``graphql-java`` offers two different ways of defining the schema: Programmatically as Java code or via a special graphql dsl (called SDL).

-NOTE: SDL is not currently part of the `formal graphql spec <https://facebook.github.io/graphql/#sec-Appendix-Grammar-Summary.Query-Document>`_.
-The implementation in this library is based off the `reference implementation <https://github.com/graphql/graphql-js>`_.
-However plenty of code out there is based on this SDL syntax and hence you can be fairly confident that you are building on solid technology ground.

 If you are unsure which option to use we recommend the SDL.

 SDL example: